-Notes: 1 The increase in common share of treasury shares by 8 thousand shares was due to requests for the repurchase of shares less than one unit.
+2 The decrease in common share of treasury shares by less than 1 thousand shares was due to the sale of shares less than one unit.

-Notes: 1 The increase in common share of treasury shares by 8 thousand shares was due to requests for the repurchase of shares less than one unit.
+2 The increase of 72 thousand shares in the number of common shares, which are treasury shares, consists of 5 thousand shares due to requests for the repurchase of shares less than one unit, and an increase of 68 thousand shares due to the board benefit trust.